 While it’s clear something or someone (or both) are at fault the buck eventually has to stop at the door of the data centre provider.

-Mitigating some such risks should be ‘easy’.
-Don’t locate a data centre near or on a flood plain and ideally choose a site where power delivery from the utilities will not be impaired.
+Mitigating some such risks should be ‘easy’ when choosing a data centre.
+Locate your data away from flood plains and ideally choose a site where power delivery from the utilities will not be impaired.
 This is a critical point.
 Cloud providers and their customers need to fully appreciate how the power routes between their chosen data centre and through the electricity distribution network – in some cases its pretty tortuous.